-Melissa is a litigator and Co-Chair of the Firm’s Life Sciences Health Industry Group.
-She focuses her practice on pharmaceutical products liability, medical device products liability, commercial litigation and e-discovery related issues.
-Melissa currently serves as co-lead counsel in defense of litigation involving a prescription hormonal contraceptive product in both a federal MDL in Missouri and a coordinated mass tort proceeding in New Jersey.
+Melissa is a partner and Co-Chair of the Firm’s Life Sciences Health Industry Group.
+She focuses her litigation and trial practice on pharmaceutical product liability, medical device product liability, commercial litigation, and e-discovery related issues.
+Melissa currently serves as co-lead counsel in defense of mass tort litigation involving a prescription hormonal contraceptive product in both a federal MDL in Missouri and a coordinated mass tort proceeding in New Jersey.
 She also currently serves as liaison counsel in defense of a coordinated mass tort proceeding in New Jersey involving a pelvic mesh product.

-Melissa has significant trial experience, including trying several pharmaceutical product liability cases to verdict in the Philadelphia Court of Common Pleas and conducting numerous trials in New Jersey state court on behalf of pro bono clients seeking a Final Restraining Order in domestic violence situations.
-She also has significant experience in deposing plaintiffs, medical providers and experts on behalf of pharmaceutical clients in mass tort litigation and had been successful forcing the withdrawal of experts after challenges on Daubert grounds.
+Melissa has significant trial experience in both the federal and state courts.
+She has tried a number of pharmaceutical product liability cases to verdict in the Philadelphia Court of Common Pleas and numerous cases in New Jersey state court on behalf of pro bono clients seeking a Final Restraining Order in domestic violence situations.
+Melissa serves as co-lead trial counsel for Merck in the NuvaRing litigation, where trials were ultimately avoided as a result of summary judgment wins.
+She also has significant experience in deposing plaintiffs, medical providers, and experts on behalf of pharmaceutical clients in mass tort litigation and had been successful forcing the withdrawal of experts after challenges on Daubert grounds.

 Melissa also has considerable experience in conducting early case risk assessments, including providing product liability risk assessments for pharmaceutical clients prior to corporate acquisition; risk assessments prior to FDA approval of a new drug to advise on label language and promotional materials; and assessments when a product becomes the subject of media attention regarding alleged illegal promotion.